g-g/fpErrorNotifierPlugin/README.markdown

 * _fpErrorNotifierHandler_ - base implementation
 * _fpErrorNotifierHandlerIgnore_ - extended version with some ignoring abilities.

-_fpErrorNotifierHandler_ does not take any options and can be configured like this:
+_fpErrorNotifierHandler_ can take one option and can be configured like this:

 _app.yml_